globalbrain/sefirot/docs/components/login-page.md

 }
 ```

 When selecting `type: 'password'`, it will open a email/password form modal when a user clicks the action button, and `onSubmit` will be called when the user submits the form.

 You can await for a promise to show a loading spinner while the form is being submitted.
+If you return `false`, the form will not close and the error message will be shown.

 ```ts
 const actions = [